yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-25-how-to-support-multi-language-on-jekyll-blog-with-polyglot-2.md

 {: file='/assets/js/data/search.json'}
 {% endraw %}

-It defines a JSON file containing the title, URL, category and tag information, creation date, the first 200 characters snippet of the content, and the full content of all posts on the site using Jekyll's Liquid syntax.
+This file uses Jekyll's Liquid syntax to define a JSON file containing the title, URL, category and tag information, creation date, the first 200 characters of the content as a snippet, and the full content of all posts on the site.

-### Search Function Operation Structure and Problem Identification
+### Search Function Structure and Problem Identification
-In summary, when hosting the Chirpy theme on GitHub Pages, the search function operates in the following process:
+To summarize, when hosting the Chirpy theme on GitHub Pages, the search function operates through the following process:

 ```mermaid
 stateDiagram